Najadvk/AWS/SNS Secrets/Readme.md

 The scenario focuses on discovering an SNS topic, subscribing to it, receiving a leaked API key through notifications, and using that key to access an API Gateway endpoint.

-All credentials and identifiers shown in this repository are **sanitized placeholders**, and the lab environment used for this exercise has already been **destroyed**.

 ---